mdalquist/Predicting-Calories-from-Nutrition-Info/README.md

 ## Baseline Model

 To start, I will create a baseline model predicting calories based on grams of fat and grams of carbohydrates.
 I've chosen these to start because they are macronutrients and directly contribute to calories in food.
 One gram of fat has 9 calories and one gram of carbohydrates has 4 calories.
 Linear regression will be executed using sklearn, and the model's performance will be evaluated using RMSE.
-Both of the features are numeric features, and do not need to be engineered to be adequate for the linear regression model.
+Both of the features are numeric features, and do not need to be engineered any further to be ready for the linear regression model.
 Before fitting the linear regression model, the final cleaned dataframe was split into train and test sets (25% test split).
 Each set is split by features and response, with the features being stored in X_train and X_test, and the response (calories), being stored in y_train and y_test.

 Code for sklearn Linear Regression pipeline:

     from sklearn.linear_model import LinearRegression
-    from sklearn.model_selection import train_test_split
     from sklearn.pipeline import Pipeline
     from sklearn.metrics import mean_squared_error
     base_pl = Pipeline([